w-yibo/Panacea/README.md

+The official implementation of Panacea.
 Panacea is a post-fine-tuning stage safety alignment.